Joint Notice of Privacy Practices

 - Follow the terms of this Notice that is currently in effect.

-HOW THE HEALTH SYSTEM MAY USE AND DISCLOSE YOUR HEALTH INFORMATION.
+HOW THE CROZER HEALTH MAY USE AND DISCLOSE YOUR HEALTH INFORMATION.

 The following categories describe different ways that we use and disclose health information.
 Also, in some cases, state laws are stricter than the federal privacy standards and generally require that hospitals and health care professionals, like physicians, allow only authorized persons to see records and obtain the written authorization of the patient before releasing medical information outside of the hospital or the physician's office.